camsanjose/Thesis_CSJ/README.md

-# TAnalysis of Climate Change Tweets using Topic Modeling
+# Analysis of Climate Change Tweets using Topic Modeling
 Final Thesis of Masters for Statistics and Data Science

 This github is for coding purposes of the master thesis assigment.
 R and Python was used for this study.